 Early History of the Aguillome family

 This web page shows only a small excerpt of our Aguillome research.
-Another 155 words (11 lines of text) covering the years 1583, 1715, 1780, 1520, 1587, 1536, 1610, 1603, 1643, 1643, 1642 and 1705 are included under the topic Early Aguillome History in all our PDF Extended History products and printed products wherever possible.
+Another 155 words (11 lines of text) covering the years 1583, 1715, 1780, 1520, 1587, 1536, 1520, 1536, 1610, 1603, 1643, 1643, 1642, 1705 and 1286 are included under the topic Early Aguillome History in all our PDF Extended History products and printed products wherever possible.

 Aguillome Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Aglionby, Agglionby, Acclionby, Aclionby and others.

 Early Notables of the Aguillome family (pre 1700)

-Outstanding amongst the family at this time was Edward Aglionby (1520-ca. 1587), English poet, educated at Eton, and elected to King's College, Cambridge, 1536, Justice of the Peace in Warwickshire, and wrote a genealogy of Queen Elizabeth; and John Aglionby (died...
-Another 41 words (3 lines of text) are included under the topic Early Aguillome Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Edward Aglionby (1520-ca. 1587), English poet, educated at Eton, and elected to King's College, Cambridge, 1536, Justice of the Peace in Warwickshire, and wrote a genealogy of Queen Elizabeth and was "born at Carlisle in 1520, and educated at Eton, from whence he was elected in 1536 to a scholarship at King's College, Cambridge."

+Another 72 words (5 lines of text) are included under the topic Early Aguillome Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Aguillome family to the New World and Oceana
+Migration of the Aguillome family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Aguillome or a variant listed above: Will Aglionby settled in Georgia, no date was recorded.